Columbia University in the City of New York

 Harriman Institute Atrium 12th floor International Affairs Building, 420 W 118th St, New York, NY, United States

-Please join the Ukrainian Studies Program at the Harriman Institute for The George Shevelov Memorial Lecture in Ukrainian Studies, delivered by Rory Finnin (University of Cambridge).
+Please join the Ukrainian Studies Program at the Harriman Institute for The George Shevelov Memorial Lecture in Ukrainian Studies, delivered by Maxim Tarnawsky (University of Toronto).
+Moderated by Mark Andryczyk.

 logo